AsadAliAkhtar/Data-Science-Portfolio/Airline Fare Prediction/Readme.md

 - Mean Squared Error (MSE)

 ## Results
-The best-performing model was [mention the best model] with an MAE of [mention MAE] and an R² of [mention R²].
+The model performed well as it beats the baseline MSE which was 3655, with the test data, model's MSE was 1972.

 ## Conclusion
 This project demonstrates the application of machine learning techniques to predict airfare prices.
-The results show that [mention key findings, such as the most important features or insights gained from the model].
+The results show that the Linear Regression was able to plot the best-fit line and the top three most important feature in this dataset was:
+- Total Stops
+- Duration Hour
+- Travel Day

 ## Dependencies
 The project requires the following dependencies: